FranciscoBarreira/HTML-CSS-Project/README.md

 -Stackoverflow for how to create an HTML button that acts like a link

--The idea for the text overlay used in bot the home and how to play pages was taken from the Love Running walkthrough project.
+-The idea for the text overlay used in both the home and how to play pages was taken from the Love Running walkthrough project.